junxit/us-congress-bills-115/metadata.md

 - 2018-02-06 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-02-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR (2/5/2018) H761)
 - 2018-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR (2/5/2018) H761)
+- 2018-02-07 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 306.